What is an Expunction?

 Many people have questions about what it means to get an expunction.
 Will it erase my charge completely?
 Will it take my mug shot offline?
 Will a background check still show that I was charged with this?
 The reality is that an expunction may be a wonderful tool to help clear up your background, but it may not be the perfect eraser that many people want it to be.

 But what does it mean to expunge charges off of your record?
 When an expunction is submitted, it is processed by the State Bureau of Investigations and the Administrative Office of the Courts.
-It is then sent back to the county where the charge originated and distributed to the law enforcement agencies listed on the petition.
-This is in large part the reason why an expunction generally takes 6 to 8 months to complete.
+It is then sent back to the county where the charge originated and is distributed to the law enforcement agencies listed on the petition.
+This is in large part the reason why an expunction generally takes months to complete.

 Once an expunction petition is successfully processed and approved by a judge, it is then removed from your state criminal record.
 This means that a conventional background check performed during most job interview applications will not reveal that you were even charged with the expunged case, because that case is no longer a part of the public record.
 Background check services generally collect their information from collections of public records, and now that your case has been removed, the background check will come back without revealing your prior charge.
 This is in large portion why many petitioners seek an expunction in the first place- they want to make sure that their past does not hamper their ability to seek gainful employment in the future.
 An expunction is a great tool to do just that.